 Roman is an active, happy, social, playful, sweet Frenchie who adores his people.
-Be ready for snuggles and a dog who follows you around like your shadow because he just loves to hang out and be near his people!
+His foster family reports that he is a ball of energy and full of fun!
+Also, be ready for snuggles and a dog who follows you around like your shadow because he just loves to hang out and be near his people!
 Roman desperately wants to please his people.
 He is extremely responsive to many commands, loves encouragement and will do just about anything for a treat!
 When Roman isn’t glued to his humans, you can find him exploring the yard, asking for a long walk or chewing on a bone.
-Himalayan Chews and Pig Ears are his favorites!
+Himalayan Chews and Pig Ears are his favorites but he has found a love for all toys, especially if they speak!
 Roman enjoys a good game of tug of war and chase with his Frenchie foster brothers but seems to plays gently with them.
 He loves to follow them all around the house and the yard.
-He has shown aggression ONLY with the alpha dog in his foster home and ONLY around food/food bowls and bones.
-His food aggression is very intermittent and while it does not happen every time food or bones or present, for Roman’s safety and the safety of other pets in the home, we suggest he is fed separately and/or in his crate in order to avoid any issues relating to food aggression.
-The same rules would apply to treats and bones.
+He has shown aggression ONLY with the alpha dog in his foster home and ONLY around food/food bowls.
+His food aggression is very intermittent and while it does not happen every time food is present, for Roman’s safety and the safety of other pets in the home, we suggest he is fed separately and/or in his crate in order to avoid any issues relating to food aggression.
 Roman seems to get along well with every human he meets!
 He gets uncomfortable around small children.
 Roman does not like small animals (rabbits, hamsters etc.) or cats.
 He WILL chase and he will not be adopted into a home that has any small animals/cats in the home.
 His foster family believes he would be best in a home with dog-savvy, gentle, children 12 year or older.
 If his adoptive home has other dogs, they will need to be very submissive and easy going dogs.
 As with all of our dogs, slow introductions to other pets and children in the household is a must and he should always be supervised when around other pets and children to make sure both he and they are kept safe.

 Roman is 100% potty trained.
 In order to continue his potty training success, his new family must be willing to work with him on a signal for potty.
 Currently, Roman paces or stands by the door when he needs to go outside.
 Roman is crate trained but doesn’t really prefer being in his crate.
 However, he does sleep in his crate just fine when his foster family happens to leave the home for work, only quietly barking when he hears the door open upon their arrival home.
 He does sleep quietly in his foster families bed at night.
 Boy is he is a great snuggler!
 He seems to have separation anxiety when left alone and for his safety, we recommend that he is only crated when his humans are away from the home and a similar crating/sleeping schedule is kept for him so he is safe and secure while no one is home.